Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 1. Select the latest pipeline run, tagging to the PR description (Added secret and updated pipeline.) and select running **build** from bottom.
 You will be able to see the vulnerabilities that are selected by the advanced security tasks that we have added in previous steps.

    ![allow-permissions](media/smrynwarning.png)

+   >**Note** : If you receive build errors indicating that advanced security is not enabled, please repeat Task-2, which includes instructions for enabling it.
+Afterward, re-run the pipeline on the main branch and wait until it completes successfully.
+Use this process for any similar errors you encounter in upcoming labs.

 1. You can also see how each task is categorized in pipeline run and you can expant to see the actual raw results.